finos/legend-integration-juju/INSTRUCTIONS/LOCAL_DEPLOYMENT/README.md

 ### Authorize the GitLab user and application

-Run `juju status` on your terminal, grab the `Address` of the `Unit` called `legend-sdlc/0*` and point your browser to `http://legend-sdlc/api/auth/authorize`; Click on `Authorize` and you should see the text `Authorized`.
+Point your browser to `http://legend-host/api/auth/authorize`; Click on `Authorize` and you should see the text `Authorized`.

-Similarly, run `juju status` on your terminal, grab the `Address` of the `Unit` called `legend-studio/0*` and point your browser to `http://legend-studio/`.
+Similarly, point your browser to `http://legend-host/engine`; Click on `Authorize`.

+Finally, point your browser to `http://legend-host/studio/-/setup`.
 Click on `Authorize`.

-If the process was sucessful, you will be able to see the Legend Studio dashboard on `http://legend-studio/studio/-/setup`! 🎉
+If the process was sucessful, you will be able to see the Legend Studio dashboard on `http://legend-host/studio`! 🎉

 ## Destroy setup